 Apple has finally given us a Safari browsing experience that makes it easier to take the iPad seriously as a laptop alternative or replacement.
-When iPadOS 13 drops sometime this fall, here are some of the treats you can expect.
+With iPadOS 13, here are some of the treats you can expect.

 All the other changes essentially build off this one.
 The app’s “user agent” now tells a website that the iPad’s owner is using the macOS version of Safari, and so (for the most part), you’ll see the same thing you’ll see if you visited a certain webpage on a Mac.
 (It also means some interface options have flipped: Instead of seeing “Request Desktop Website,” you’ll now see “Request Mobile Website.”)

 Apple optimized all inputs for touch, so you should be able to interact with screen elements with your finger as easily as you might with a mouse.
 You can even use USB or Bluetooth mice on iPads now through an Accessibility setting called “Assistive Touch,” but Apple isn’t doing much to advertise the feature.